CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/appengine-jobs.md

     ![Sales](./media/appengine-jobs/sales-order-to-approve-event-job-new-file.webp)
 3. This class needs to inherit from CompuTec.AppEngine.Base.Infrastructure.Jobs.EventBusSecureJob.
-4. As soon as we add this inheritance we will get information in Visual Studio that we need to implement abstract method call() and parametrized constructor.
-After doing so this class will look like this:
+4. As soon as we add this inheritance, we will get information in Visual Studio that we need to implement abstract method call() and parametrized constructor.
+After doing so, this class will look like this:

     SalesOrderToApproveEventJob.cs